Internships for Academic Credit (IACs)

 Frequently Asked Questions

-The SJSU policy on IACs is laid out in S16-14 [pdf].
+The SJSU policy on academic internship is laid out in S16-14 [pdf].
 This policy, written in compliance with EO 1064, stipulates that departments and/or colleges running internships for academic credit must secure a University Organization Agreement (UOA) from the organization where the internship is taking place (if the internship is at a non-SJSU organization); and that students doing IACs need to complete both a Learning Plan and the Participation Guidelines.

 - What are the circumstances under which a University Organization Agreement (UOA) is